 1. Don’t sleep in your car while drunk

 You’re not breaking the law if you sleep in your car (unless you are driving of course).
-But if snoozing while intoxicated, even with the engine switched off, you could be prosecuted for being “drunk in charge of a motor vehicle”.
+But if snoozing while intoxicated, even with the engine switched off, you could still be prosecuted for being “drunk in charge of a motor vehicle”.

 2. Use your fog lights properly